ChiaraFerdynus/Plankton-Classification-GUI/README.md

 Required files:
 GUI_remakev1.py
   This file contains the GUI framework and when run on its own (with all additional files, libraries and packages downloaded) can be run and execute the classification
+  MSS_resize.png, new_sie_uoa.png & octopus.ico are required if to be shown in GUI

 predict_Chiara.py
   This file contains the prediction and classification based on alternative model, developed by (??), code was adapted to be included in GUI